 Whether you’re exploring the stunning Aya Sofya or Blue Mosque in Istanbul, flying over Cappadocia’s remarkable caves and rock formations in a hot-air balloon, or simply relaxing at one of the country’s many Mediterranean resorts, your biggest problem will be fitting in everything you want to see and do!

-Once you are set up, at least, coverage is good and data speeds are reasonable, at least in the towns and cities.
-Here’s everything you need to know about buying a local prepaid SIM card as a tourist in Turkey.
+Once you’re set up, coverage is good and data speeds are reasonable, at least in the towns and cities.
+Here’s everything you need to know about buying a local prepaid SIM as a tourist in Turkey.

 There are three mobile operators in Turkey: Turkcell, Vodafone, and Türk Telekom.

 Turkcell has the greatest coverage and most customers, and is the best option for most visitors to Turkey.
 It’s the company I chose to go with.